mxaddict/www.codedmaster.com/content/blog/2026-01-28-introducing-zolanight-theme.md

 3. **Readability:** Thoughtful typography and a balanced layout ensure that your content is easy on the eyes, encouraging longer reading sessions.
 4. **Customization:** While minimalist by default, ZolaNight is designed to be easily customizable.
-From color schemes (inspired by popular editor themes like Tokyo Night and Catppuccin) to font choices, you have the flexibility to make it your own.
+It ships four color schemes inspired by the Tokyo Night editor theme (`tokyonight`, `tokyostorm`, `tokyomoon`, and `tokyoday`), pairs nicely with Zola's `catppuccin-mocha` code highlighting, and gives you the flexibility to make it your own.

 ## Key Features